lamps-wg/automation-keyusages/draft-ietf-lamps-automation-keyusages.md

 * id-kp-updatePackageSigning

-> A public key contained in a certificate containing the KeyPurposeId id-kp-updatePackageSigning may be used for verifying signatures of secure software or firmware update packages.
+> A public key contained in a certificate containing the KeyPurposeId id-kp-updatePackageSigning may be used for verifying signatures of software or firmware update packages.
 Update packages are used to install software (including bootloader, firmware, safety-related applications, and others) on systems.

 * id-kp-safetyCommunication